 Viewing or editing an assessment

 You can find a client’s assessments on their Overview page.
-To quickly see all assessments you or another clinician have completed for a client, select Assessments from the filter dropdown on the client’s Overview page.
+To quickly see all assessments you or another clinician have completed for a client, click All Items and select Assessments from the filter dropdown on the client’s Overview page.

 To edit an assessment, you can click the Assessment title or hover over the assessment and click the Edit button that appears on the right.

 To delete an unlocked assessment from the Overview page, click the trash icon.
-To delete a saved, unlocked assessment while viewing it, scroll to the bottom and click Delete to permanently delete the assessment.
+To delete a saved, unlocked assessment while viewing it, click More > Delete to permanently delete the assessment.

 Signing and locking an assessment

-After you've completed an Assessment for a client, you can lock the Assessment and sign it with your e-signature by clicking Lock.
+After you've completed an Assessment for a client, you can lock the Assessment and sign it with an e-signature by clicking Sign.

-If you are under supervision, you can click Sign & Share with Supervisor to send the Assessment to your supervisor for review.
+If you are under supervision, you can click Sign & Share to send the Assessment to your supervisor for review.

 Amending a locked assessment